How long? That’s easy! Bees live until they die. 🙂

 Depending upon the time of the year a worker bee can live for half a year or as little as one month.
 Workers raised during the busy spring or summer months may live for 6 or 7 weeks but workers raised in the autumn basically have little work to do but keep the hive warm and ready for the next year.
 These may live 4 to 6 months.

 The Queen on the other hand (BTW – she has a smaller brain than the workers) will live for years and will be capable of laying eggs for 3 or 4 YEARS – all as a result of one mating flight in which she will mate with up to 20 drones.
 That flight out will last a lifetime as the stored sperm will be stored in her body and be used to create fertilized eggs for about three years.

-In one year she can lay over 30,000 eggs which amounts to egg laying day and night every 20 seconds.
+In one year she can lay over 30,000 eggs which amount to egg laying day and night every 20 seconds.

-The Drone is the final member in this caste driven society.
+The Drone is the final member of this caste driven society.
 A hive usually has a few hundred and their primary job is to mate.
 They have neither stingers or any way to forage food.
-With Varroa mite a second job seems to be attracting mites and once infected they are quickly kicked out.
-A cold but interesting way to deal with disease of parasites.
+With Varroa mite, a second job seems to be attracting mites and once infected they are quickly kicked out.
+A cold but interesting way to deal with the disease of parasites.